PLEASE NOTE PLAN B COURSE IS NOW CONFIRMED DUE TO HIGH WATER FLOW IN THE TUKITUKI RIVER

 Are there River crossings?
 Yes there are a couple of river crossings and there will be marshals on the crossings to assist.
 If you are nervous to cross, please go across with others, as a group.
 The following link has some good information from the Mountain Safety Council in regards to crossing rivers.
 Click HERE .The height of the river will always depend on the amount of rain during that period but we always try to find the safest and shallowest possible crossing.

 What happens if the river is too high to cross?
 The contingency plan will be ready to go should we be unable to cross the Tukituki River.
 Plan B is to go up and down Mt Erin twice on 4 different routes of which the access road will be used only once.
 If needed this will be a really good fun route, and will be on trails never experienced before.
-Following the descent to the Tukituki River, we will proceed on the western side of the river to Te Mata Peak, where we will continue the course as detailed below, and then back to the Village.
+Following the descent to the Tukituki River, we will proceed on the western side of the river to Te Mata Peak, where we will continue the course as detailed above, and then back to the Village.

 All entries will receive confirmation of entry by return email.